Deploy sample App Engine application

 Nice job!
-You just completed a scan using Cloud Security Scanner.
+You just completed a scan using Web Security Scanner.
 You will see a warning to let you know that only scanning 1 URL isn't ideal.
 This lab is just to demonstrate a simple example.
 Your production environment will have plenty of URLs to scan.

 Task 6.
 Test your understanding

-Below is multiple-choice question to reinforce your understanding of this lab's concepts.
+Below is a multiple-choice question to reinforce your understanding of this lab's concepts.
 Answer it to the best of your abilities.

 Finish your quest